Robin Bush: Political life

 From May 1997 until June 2009 Bush served as a Liberal Democrat member of Somerset County Council, serving as chairman of the council from 2001 until 2005.
 He was also vice chairman of the county's Information and Leisure Board (1998–2000) and vice chairman of the Community, Leisure and Information Review Committee (2000–2001), chairman of the Regulation (Planning) Committee (2005–07) and chairman of both the Somerset Cultural Forum and Somerset Cultural Executive (2003–09).
 Bush was vice chairman of the South West Museums Council (1998–2000) and served as a board member of Culture South West, Arts Council England South West and the South West Museums, Libraries and Archives Council.

 He was a member of the council and court of the University of Bristol and of the courts of the University of Bath and the University of Exeter.
 He was one of four patrons of Wessex Actors Company, with the Marquess of Bath, Lord Tom King and the late Ned Sherrin, 2002 to 2010.
-Bush was also patron of Apple AM : Taunton Hospital Radio, which serves the patients of Musgrove Park Hospital, Taunton.
-He was president of the Somerset Art Gallery Trust and the Somerset Youth Partnership, and vice president and trustee of the Somerset Community Foundation.
+Bush was also patron of Apple AM – Taunton Hospital Radio, which served the patients of Musgrove Park Hospital, Taunton, and has now been superseded by its evolutionary descendant, Apple FM, Taunton's Community Radio Station He was president of the Somerset Art Gallery Trust and the Somerset Youth Partnership, and vice president and trustee of the Somerset Community Foundation.